Types of stem cell transplants

 For allogeneic transplants to work, a patient needs to be matched with a donor whose human leukocyte antigen (HLA) proteins closely match theirs.
 HLA proteins dot your cells' surface and help your body distinguish normal cells from foreign cells.
 If the HLA proteins of a donor are a poor match to a patient, there is an increased risk of GVHD.

-HLA typing is the process by which stem cell transplant patients are matched with eligible donors.
+HLA typing matches stem cell transplant patients with eligible donors.
 In HLA typing, a blood sample from a patient is compared with samples from family members or a donor registry.
-The best match is usually a first-degree relative (children, siblings, or parents).
-However, about 75% of patients do not have suitable donors in their family and require cells from a matched unrelated donor (MUD).
+The best match is usually a sibling.
+However, about 75% of patients do not have a suitable matching donor in their family and require cells from a matched unrelated donor (MUD).
 Stem cell donors are located through registries such as the National Marrow Donor Program.
 It can sometimes take several weeks or longer to find a suitable donor.

 If a suitable donor cannot be found, there are other options, including:

-- Haploidentical transplants: This type of transplant uses bone marrow from a first-degree relative (such as a parent, sibling, or child) that is a half-match for a patient.
+- Haploidentical transplants: This type of transplant uses bone marrow or peripheral blood stem cells from a first-degree relative (such as a parent, sibling or child) who is a half-match for a patient.
 Haploidentical transplants have become safer over time, and they have the benefit of decreased wait time.
+Safety has improved with changes to treatment plans before the transplant, medicines to help prevent GVHD, careful monitoring during the transplant process and additional medications to manage side effects.

 - Umbilical cord blood transplant: The umbilical cord connects a fetus to the placenta during pregnancy.
 It contains hematopoietic stem cells.
 Once the baby is born, the umbilical cord is no longer needed.
 Its stem cells can be harvested and saved in a cord blood bank for use in cancer treatments.
 The MD Anderson Cord Blood Bank actively seeks donations of umbilical cords.